Applicable to All Passengers Departing From Or Transferring Through European Union (EU) Airports or Turkish Airports

 Duty-free articles purchased at airports may be carried on board in a sealed bag as long as they are accompanied by a receipt bearing the date of the flight.
 These items must be sealed by the duty-free sales staff.
 If purchased goods are opened and used before reaching the final destination, or if the purchase receipt cannot be produced, then the authorities may confiscate the goods.

 Essential medicines and baby food may be carried in larger quantities than the 100 ml limit, but will be subject to inspection.

-Each passenger is restricted to carrying only one item of hand luggage (in addition to the re-sealable liquids bag) through the airport checkpoint.
+Each passenger is restricted to carry only one item of hand luggage (in addition to the re-sealable liquids bag) through the airport checkpoint.

 Laptops / electrical items

 Laptops and other large electrical items (e.g. hairdryers) need to be removed from hand luggage and will be screened separately.
 A laptop bag is considered as one item allowed in the cabin.

 All luggage which does not comply with the permitted cabin baggage sizes must be checked in and placed in the aircraft hold compartment.
 Musical instruments will, as an exception, be allowed as a second item of cabin baggage, but need to be screened and passengers should check with the airlines if special arrangements (e.g. purchasing an extra seat) for these large instruments is required.

 - Limit your belongings to what you may need in the cabin for the duration of the flight.

 - Where possible, put liquids in hold baggage.